-What to do and see in Amman
+What to do in Amman

 Firstly, a quick word on the Jordan Pass.
 We would highly recommend buying this, many of the attractions and things to do and see in Amman in 48 hours, are included in the Jordan pass.
 The Jordan pass also includes your visa fee (normally 40 JOD.)
 If you’re planning to visit Petra, after Amman, then it’s definitely worth it (more on that in later posts.)

 Here is the Lotus Eaters Travel summary of what to do and see in Amman in 48 hours.
-These are our tried and tested “must do” recommendations, which we have prioritised for anyone staying in the city for 24 to 48 hours.
+These are our tried and tested “must do” recommendations, which we have prioritized for anyone staying in the city for 24 to 48 hours.
 If you are in Amman for longer, there is so much more to see and do!

 Best history and culture in Amman